/ tool-comparisons / PlanetScale vs Turso for Solo Developers

 Embedded replicas.
 Turso lets you embed a SQLite replica in your application for zero-network-latency reads.
 PlanetScale has no equivalent.
 For read-heavy applications, this is a unique and powerful capability.

 Free tier.
 Turso has one.
 PlanetScale doesn't.
 For solo developers evaluating tools, this matters.
-You can experiment with Turso at zero cost.
-PlanetScale costs $39/month from the start.
+You can experiment with Turso at zero cost on 5GB and 500 million monthly reads.
+PlanetScale costs at minimum $5/month for single-node Postgres, or $39/month for the cheapest MySQL HA cluster, from the start.

 Schema changes.
 PlanetScale's non-blocking schema changes are the best in the MySQL world.
 Alter tables on multi-terabyte databases without locking.
 Turso uses standard SQLite DDL.
 For solo developers with small databases, table alterations are fast regardless.
 PlanetScale's advantage here is real but rarely matters at small scale.